andrew-jessop/andrew-jessop.github.io/_pages/teaching.md

 <hr>

-Jessop, A., (2020, October).
-How to make your research transparent and reproducible.
+How to make your research transparent and reproducible (2020, October).
 Talk presented to the Liverpool Statistics and Methods meeting at the University of Liverpool.
 Liverpool, UK

 <a href="/talks/reproducible-lsam-2020.html" class="button">Slides</a> <a href="https://github.com/andrew-jessop/lsam-reproducibility-talk-2020" class="button">GitHub</a>